ksator/junos-automation-with-stackstorm/README.md

 ```
 sudo st2 pack register napalm
 ```
-## list of available actions with the integration pack napalm
+## Available actions with the integration pack napalm

 To get the list of available actions with the integration pack napalm, run this command:
 ```